constarg/simple-keylogger/README.md

 # Download & Build

-First download the program from GitHub and go to the File-Sorter-Core folder.
+First download the program from GitHub and go to the linux-keylogger folder.

 ```
 % git clone https://github.com/rounnus/linux-keylogger.git